PasiSa/aplus-helm-chart/doc/walkthrough.md

 configured using `knownHosts` attribute to allow git cloning work (if ssh is to be used as the access method).

-At least in the case of the above described MicroK8s configuration, also the Persistent Volume settings need to be configured. (*TODO: will be documented later, as I yet need to figure out a few things.*)
+In the case of the earlier mentioned NFS-CSI configuration, the `storageClassName` needs to be set to `nfs-csi`.
+If you follow the example of values-minikube-testing.yaml, just replace "standard" with the correct storageClassName setting.

 Also setting `secretKey` and `dbPassword` is recommended, although not needed for initial trials.
 These can be any random strings.